avibhawnani/MED3/README.md

 # MED3 - Electronic Health Record System using React.js and Polygon Blockchain

 MED3 is an Electronic Health Record (EHR) system that utilizes blockchain technology for secure and efficient health data management.
-It is built on top of React.js and Polygon blockchain, leveraging the benefits of RainbowKit for UI design and Web3 Storage for data storage.
+It is built on top of React.js and Polygon blockchain, leveraging the benefits of RainbowKit and MaterialUI for UI design and Web3 Storage for data storage.

 ## Features